This post may contain affiliate links. Please read our disclosure policy.

 It’s the kind of meal that feels like a treat, even though it’s so simple to make.
 When I want something comforting and incredibly satisfying, this is the recipe I reach for.

 Looking for more single serving Italian pasta dishes?
-Try Mushroom Pasta, Baked Penne with Roasted Vegetables, or Lasagna for classic comfort.
+Try mushroom pasta for one, baked penne with vegetables for one, or our small lasagna recipe for classic comfort.
 Have a pound of ground meat?
-Use it to make this Baked Ziti and three more meals—see 4 Single Serving Meals from One Pound of Ground Meat for ideas.
+Use it to make this baked ziti and three more meals – see 4 Single Serving Meals from One Pound of Ground Meat for ideas.

 Ingredients